pepperkit/git-hooks-maven-plugin/README.md

 </plugins>
 ```

+Hook's content is any command line script, which is considered successful if exit code is equal to `0`, and not otherwise.
+If execution of the script is successful, git action will be proceeded, if not - it will be cancelled.

 Then you can execute one of the following goals manually:
 1. `mvn io.github.pepperkit:git-hooks-maven-plugin:init` - to manually install configured git hooks;
 2. `mvn io.github.pepperkit:git-hooks-maven-plugin:validate` - print all the installed hooks to the console;